-Step 1: Sit in a chair with a straight back, so your buttocks touch the chair back.
-Keep your feet flat on the floor and keep your weight evenly between both hips.
+Step 1: Sit in a chair with a straight back so your buttocks touch the chair back.
+Keep your feet flat on the floor, and keep your weight evenly between your hips.

 Step 2: Push your chest forward as far as is comfortable and push your shoulders back to emphasize your spine’s curve as much as possible.

 Step 3: Relax this stretch until your spine feels “straight.”
 If your shoulder blades are touching the chair, there should be room to fit your hand and little else between your lower back and the chairback.

 This exercise helps you find correct posture without anterior pelvic tilt.
 You can repeat it regularly to remind yourself of healthy posture.

 Stretching and releasing your lower back can help relax the muscles responsible for hyperlordosis.

 Step 1: Kneel on the floor and place your hands on the floor shoulder-width apart.

 Step 2: Lean forward, round your entire back, drop your tailbone toward the floor, and hold for 5 seconds.

 Step 3: Slowly rock backward and bring your tailbone as close to your heels as you can.
 Leave your hands in place on the floor, and let your head relax down.
 Hold this position for 5 seconds.

 Repeat this up to 10 times daily.